Kenneth “Kenny” L. Erickson, 72, of Aberdeen, passed away Sunday, December 1, 2019, at Avera St. Luke's Hospital in Aberdeen.

 Kenny is preceded in death by his parents, Glen and Elaine Erickson; his in-laws, Clarence and Juliana Benfit; his maternal and paternal grandparents; and his four-legged companions, “Bailey” and “Tank”.

-To send flowers to Kenneth "Kenny" L. Erickson's family, please visit our floral section.
+To send flowers to Kenneth "Kenny" L. Erickson's family, please visit our floral store.